tsutsu/libinvisible/README.md

 ## How do I use it?

-Just `make install`.
+1. `make install`

+2. Put `export USE_LIBINVISIBLE=1` somewhere convenient, like your bashrc. (**Don't** put it where it will affect system startup scripts!)

-Hidden files should immediately stop being visible to any newly-launched process.
+Hidden files should immediately stop being visible to any newly-launched process that inherits the env var.
 To get already-running processes to use libinvisible, you will probably have to reboot.

 ## How do I *stop* using it?